fterrier/Fuzzy-Text-Watch-Plus/README.md

 I wanted to combine the elegant layout and animations of the TextWatch with the natural language of the Fuzzy Time watchface and I wanted it in my native language, Swedish.

-I have since then added three more languages, English, Norwegian and Dutch.
+I have since then added more languages, colors, connection lost notifications and more...

 Features
 --------
  - Fuzzy time in natural language with 5 minute precision.
- - Currently 4 languages are supported.
+ - Several languages are supported.
  - The large and easy to read fonts of the original Text Watch
  - Buzz and message when bluetooth connection is lost
  - Configurable colors